10 Reasons To Do An Apprenticeship

 Apprentices will have the same opportunities as employees, earning a weekly wage and working alongside experienced staff.

 The minimum apprenticeship wage is £3.50 per hour, but many apprentices earn significantly more.
-However, the average weekly wage for an apprentice is now around £170.
-This may seem low to start with, but bear in mind that you aren’t yet fully qualified, and as you grow in experience, your pay will increase accordingly.
+The average weekly wage for an apprentice is now around £170.
+This may seem low to start with but bear in mind that you aren’t yet fully qualified, and as you grow in experience, your pay will increase accordingly.
 Research also shows that an apprentice can earn almost £4,000 more than graduates per year in their first job.

 Those who started university in England in 2015 could well face a debt of £30,000 by the time they graduate.

 Those who embark on an apprenticeship won’t be weighed down by tuition fees or debt by the time they graduate.
 In fact, your employer will be paying you to gain a qualification instead.